Heckie75/voltcraft-sem-6000/README.md

 ### Queueing commands / sleep command

-Since it takes some time to establish the bluetooth connection each time you start the script, I have introduced command queuing.
+Since it takes some time to establish the Bluetooth connection each time you start the script, I have introduced command queuing.
 Each command starts with a dash.
 In this example I queue 7 commands.
 The _sleep_ command pauses processing before the next command starts.

 ```
 $ ./sem-6000.exp fridge --on --sleep 1 --toggle --sleep 1 --toggle --sleep 1 --off